“Watch out for the joy-stealers: gossip, criticism, complaining, faultfinding, and a negative, judgmental attitude.” — Joyce Meyer

-In Feeling Good: The New Mood Therapy Revised and Updated, David Burns identifies thirteen negative motivation patterns that take away our drive.
+In Feeling Good: The New Mood Therapy Revised and Updated, Dr. David Burns identifies thirteen negative motivation patterns that take away our drive.

-Here are my key take aways:
+Here are my key takeaways:

 - Add a buffer for tolerance in your day to day.
 Rather than get frustrated when things go wrong, ask how yourself how you might avoid it next time.
 For example, if you’re always late because you get stuck in traffic, leave earlier.
 When things go wrong, learn from them, but don’t get frustrated.